 - Easily collapse rollator to ultra-compact size with one hand by pulling seat grip up and bringing sides together so handles almost touch

-- Sophisticated design features lightweight aluminum frame with built-in brake cable for extra safety and protection
+- Sophisticated design features lightweight aluminum frame with built-in brake cable for extra safety and protection.
+Easily folds with one hand to ultra-compact size for storage

 - A comfortable nylon seat and handle height adjustability provide universal relief that feels customized